ngocnicholas/airtable.net/README.md

 Update Record, Replace Record, Delete Record.

 # Installation
-nuget package coming soon!
-In the meantime:
+Install the lastest nuget package Airtable.0.9.0.0.nupkg

 ## Requirements

+.NET Framework 4.5.2 or newer
 Operating System: Windows 10 or newer
-.NET Framework 4.5.2 or newer
-Microsoft Visual Studio 2015 or newer (only if you build AirtableApiClient.dll from source files.)
+Microsoft Visual Studio 2015 or newer (only if you choose to build AirtableApiClient.dll from source files using the instructions below.)

-## Use AirtableApiClient.dll

-If you downloaded AirtableApiClient.dll directly from github.com, register the dll using regsvr32.
-You then can make use of it by referencing to it in your project.
-The .dll was built for an x86 machine so it can used in either an x86 or x64 computer.

-If you build AirtableApiClient.dll from the instructions described in the "Build AirtableClientApi.dll" section, your AirtableClientApi.dll will be ready to use by referencing it in your project.

 ## Build AirtableApiClient.dll